mpenick/temporal-astra-cql-proxy/README.md

 * Add two keyspaces in the Astra DB UI via "Add Keyspace": `temporal` and `temporal_visibility`
   ![image](https://user-images.githubusercontent.com/3710715/161330020-ad4ca2ac-bbad-427c-9d76-b2845f8d740e.png)
 * Create a new [Astra token] and get your DB's identifier
-  * DB identifer is the last ID in the URL when you DB is selected (the "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" part)
+  * DB identifer is the last ID in the URL when your DB is selected (the "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" part)
     * `https://astra.datastax.com/org/.../database/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`
   * Or the "Datacenter ID" without the `-1` at the end (you'll have to copy and remove that trailing `-1`)
     ![image](https://user-images.githubusercontent.com/3710715/161331138-906f4f7f-919e-4f47-a731-a855d54369c5.png)